BearStudio/formiz/README.md

 This can be a little hard to see test results with this command.

-So instead you can go in each packages folders and run test from here.
+So instead you can go in each packages folders and run tests from here.

 ```
 cd packages/core